ST. MARY’S SEMINARY & UNIVERSITY

 St. Mary’s has a Memorandum of Understanding with the Baltimore City Police Department for its Sexual Misconduct Policy.

-This Sexual Misconduct Policy is in furtherance of the Seminary’s obligations, pursuant to Title IX, to take immediate action to eliminate sexual harassment, including sexual misconduct, prevent its recurrence, and address its effects.
+Although St. Mary’s is not subject to Title IX because it does not accept qualifying federal funding, St. Mary’s considers it a moral imperative to take immediate action to eliminate sexual harassment, including sexual misconduct, prevent its recurrence, and address its effects.

-The Seminary strictly prohibits sexual misconduct, which for the purposes of this policy includes:
+St. Mary’s strictly prohibits sexual misconduct, which for the purposes of the Sexual Misconduct Policy and Procedures includes:

 Sexual Assault: Any actual or attempted sexual act or sexual contact without consent, including rape, sexual violence, and the unconsented to touching of an intimate body part of another.
 Consent is the voluntary agreement to engage in the particular sexual act or contact in question.
 Consent may not be obtained through force, threat, intimidation, coercion, or taking advantage of a victim’s inability to understand the nature of the conduct being engaged in as a result of being under the influence of drugs or alcohol or for any other reason.